 *Note that there is a brand new NordicTrack S27, with a huge 27" touch screen display...a game changer!

 Construction is solid, with a powder coated welded steel frame, Poly V belt drive, aluminum pedals and forged steel crank arms.
 It's interesting to note that although we're confident that the overall construction is probably a bit better on the Peloton, the warranty is actually much better on the Nordictrack.

 The Peloton bike comes with one year on the touch screen, 5 years on the frame, one year on the components and pedals and one year of labor.
 That's not very comprehensive, especially given the high cost.

-The company also suggests a max weight limit of 300 lbs, as opposed to 350 lbs. on both NordicTrack Commercial Studio bikes.
+The company also suggests a max weight limit of 300 lbs, as opposed to 350 lbs. on the NordicTrack Commercial Studio bikes.

 As far as the workouts, the Peloton offers a growing library of in studio workouts, as well as off the bike training and scenic locations...similar to what NordicTrack offers.
 However, Peloton actually offers dozens of live classes that you can attend in addition to prerecorded...Nordictrack's iFit currently includes only prerecorded classes.

 The iFit program does offer additional features like nutrition programs, sleep recommendations and other tools that Peloton does not offer.